AanonymousHog/Hogware/README.md

-This repo is for HogwareTechnologies this has are code,cad and ideas for the future
+This repo is for Hogware Technologies this has our code, cad, and ideas for the future.